patheticGeek/torrent-aio-bot/Readme.md

 ## TODO after deploy

-### Minimum required to get torrent download working:
+### To get torrent download working:

 Set a variable with key "SITE" and value is the link of your site. eg. "https://\<project name>.herokuapp.com".
 This is important to keep bot alive or server will stop after 30 min of inactivity.

+### To get search working:

+The library used for web scrapping the torrent sites requires a custom buildpack on heroku.
+By default the search will happen on your deployment and you will need to configure the buildpack as described below.
+But if you don't want to do that you can specify and env SEARCH_SITE and set value to https://torrent-aio-bot.herokuapp.com/ .
+The frwd slash at end is necessary.
+This will make all the searches go thru my deployment and you don't need to configure buildpack.

+Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.
+And then do a dummy git commit so that heroku will buid it using the buildpack this time.
+Then set the SEARCH_SITE env to same value as SITE.

 ### To start a torrent bot:

 Set a enviorment variable with key "TELEGRAM_TOKEN" and token of your bot as value.
 [How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
 To set a enviorment variable go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

-### To get search working:

-Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.

-> Heroku dosent detect third party buildpack required for using puppeteer so it is recommended to git clone and then deploy to heroku after adding buildpack manually.
->
-> If you do not deploy with git clone and then search wont work downloading will still work.

 ### To get gdrive upload: